-- The COVID-19 Statewide Agriculture and Farmworker Education (SAFE) program, part of a statewide rapid response to COVID-19, funded by the California Labor and Workforce Development Agency (PI: Heather Riden). - WCAHS is partnering with California AgrAbility on the Western Regional Agricultural Stress Assistance Program, a USDA Farm and Ranch Stress Assistance Network grant (PI: Fadi Fathallah). - The Worker Occupational Safety and Health Training and Education Program (PI: Heather Riden), an initiative of the California Department of Industrial Relations to reduce injury and illness in California's workers.
+- The COVID-19 Statewide Agriculture and Farmworker Education (SAFE) program, part of a statewide rapid response to COVID-19, funded by the California Labor and Workforce Development Agency and extended by the California Department of Public Health (PI: Heather Riden). - WCAHS is partnering with California AgrAbility on the Western Regional Agricultural Stress Assistance Program, a USDA Farm and Ranch Stress Assistance Network grant (PI: Fadi Fathallah). - The Worker Occupational Safety and Health Training and Education Program (PI: Heather Riden), an initiative of the California Department of Industrial Relations to reduce injury and illness in California's workers.
 WCAHS conducts Injury and Illness Prevention Program trainings, among others.
 A particular recruitment focus is newly licensed growers and farm labor contractors. - UC Davis students are funded through the UC Berkeley NIOSH Education and Research Center to study agricultural health and safety (PI: Fadi Fathallah).
 SECTION TWO Emerging Issues Program

 Program Goals The goal of the Emerging Issues Program is to respond quickly to emerging agricultural health and safety topics.
 This program has the potential to mobilize academic expertise and achieve breakthroughs in novel or understudied areas of agricultural occupational health, and to create relationships between Center members and potential new members, both at UC Davis and at other institutions.
 Projects may be research-, education-, or outreach-related.
 New emerging issues topics are discussed during Steering Committee meetings, center events, and External Advisory Board meetings.
-COVID-19 WCAHS continued its COVID-19 response in 2020-2021, which included collaboration with agricultural associations and community-based organizations.
-The COVID-19 SAFE Program has reached over 250,000 people and distributed over 500,000 training and outreach materials.
-Over 70 short informational videos about COVID-19 safety and vaccines were produced in over 20 languages to reach Indigenous farmworkers.
-Sexual Harassment in Agriculture A UC Davis graduate student has recently completed their doctoral research initiated as a WCAHS emerging issues project to examine sexual harassment in agriculture in California and Mexico as part of a PhD program in epidemiology.
-Outputs from the project include a journal article, conference presentations, an educational story (or Cuento), and a policy brief.
+WCAHS continued to work closely with a recent UC Berkeley MPH and UCSF MD graduate on a qualitative study assessing the unique preferences of Punjabi-speaking farmworkers in communications and outreach related to occupational health and safety information in agriculture.
+Findings will be submitted to a peer-reviewed journal in Winter 2022 and will inform new safety signs and outreach resources for Punjabi-speaking farmworkers throughout the California Central Valley.
+SECTION THREE Research: Core Projects, Small Grants, and Graduate Student Funding